yusufaytas/glim/Readme.md

 $ cp app/config/default.py app/config/development.py
 ```

 Now, we have a development environment.
-We can start a web server with a defined environment by following;
+Glim can start a web server with a defined environment by following;
 ```
-$ python glim.py --host 127.0.0.1 --port 8080 --env development
+$ glim start --host 127.0.0.1 --port 8080 --env development
 ```

-This loads configuration of `app/config/development.py` config.
+This command loads configuration of `app/config/development.py` config.

 ## Routing
 Glim has powerful routing feature which developers can define routes